 Child Support

-Assisting Clients in Child Support Matters in Virginia
+Assisting Clients With Child Support Matters in Virginia

-Child support is an important part of most family law cases that involve children.
-It may arise within a divorce case or as a petition for child support filed in the Juvenile and Domestic Relations Court.
-You may be the party seeking child support, or the other party may be trying to obtain child support from you.
-Regardless, because the law requires that parents financially support their minor children, most divorcing parents in Virginia will be either paying or receiving child support.
+Child support plays a critical role in most family law cases involving children.
+Parties may address child support within a divorce case or through a petition filed in the Juvenile and Domestic Relations Court.
+Whether you seek support or the other parent pursues support from you, Virginia law requires parents to provide financial assistance for their children.
+Most divorcing parents in Virginia either pay or receive child support.

 To speak with our experienced Fairfax child support lawyers, call us at (703) 454-5448 or contact us online today.